 - Healthy Living

 - Life skills

-As your daughter progresses through the program, Journey Home therapists will work with her to come up with a personalized plan to facilitate her learning and to practice skills relating to each of the principles.
+As your child progresses through the program, Journey Home therapists will work with their to come up with a personalized plan to facilitate their learning and to practice skills relating to each of the principles.

 Is a step down program another residential treatment type of program?
 What’s the difference?

-At programs like Journey Home your daughter will have the opportunity to build trusting relationships with peers and staff.
-Once that trust is built and depending on her personalized plan she will be able to:
+At programs like Journey Home your child will have the opportunity to build trusting relationships with peers and staff.
+Once that trust is built and depending on their personalized plan they will be able to: